-Embedded activities such as: camps, musical events, art, technology and fashion show, sport, work experience and the year 9 city curriculum program, extend student learning, along with opportunities to enhance academic learning across all year levels.
-Learning enhancement includes extension maths at year 9 and opportunities for high achievers to take part in specific learning activities through higher education providers, particularly in relation to Science, Technology, Engineering and Maths (STEM) areas of study and English.
+Embedded activities such as: camps, musical events, the art, technology and fashion show, sport, work experience and the year 9 city curriculum program, extend student learning, along with opportunities to enhance academic learning across all year levels.
+At year 7 and 8 students undertake a Maths Pathways program which is tailored to their level and offers extension studies to those who display advanced skills.
+Literacy enhancement activities are offered to selected students and include excursions to participate in writing workshops and engaging with published authors.
+At year 9, extension electives are offered in English, Mathematics and Science.
 Differentiation is embedded in teaching practice to ensure students are challenged and progressing along the learning continuum.
 The college has a senior subject selection process which incorporates comprehensive course counselling.
 Year 10 students are invited to accelerate and begin VCE studies to raise their Australian Tertiary Admissions Ranking (ATAR) if aiming for university studies.
-Students are supported with access to high quality career planning resources and an experienced Pathways and Transition team.
+Students are supported with access to high quality career planning resources and an experienced Pathways team.
 The college also offers an Academic Sports Program to students from year 10 interested in undertaking tertiary studies in a sports or health related field.